mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 but being picked over by millions of salvage robots who recycle materials found for incorporation into new buildings and other structures.
-Thanks to the investment of Naasirka, Kysizi has a very high- technology society.
+Thanks to the investment of Naasirka, Kysizi has a very high-technology society.
 However, its citizenry are spread out and do not share a single government.
 Each of the major settlements has its own regional authority and the Law Level may be seen as an aggregate